 I dusted them with powdered sugar simply because I thought it looked pretty.
 Besides, doesn’t everything taste better with a dusting of powdered sugar?

 So, if you’ve been looking for a fun fruit filled treat to enjoy with your kids, try out some mini rainbow fruit pizzas.
 You’ll get nothing but smiles.

-- 1 (about 8 ounce) ready to bake puff pastry sheet
+- 8 ounces puff pastry sheet ready to bake

 - 1 tablespoon honey

 - Allow frozen puff pastry sheet to thaw at room temperature for about 40 minutes.